-The 10-year DSOR performance targets shown in Table 3-3 represent the primary assets on the SHS developed by Caltrans and accepted by the Commission.
+The DSOR performance targets included in the 2021 SHSMP shown in Table 3-3 represent the primary assets on the SHS developed by Caltrans and adopted by the Commission.
+SHS asset performance targets are established for a 10-year period.